YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Except when triggers are used, this interpretation is at the level of the process: the database treats strings as binary data and does not care how they are encoded.
 So, it is possible for the same database to be concurrently accessed by mumps processes operating in both M mode and UTF-8 mode.
 Mupip and other processes are not concerned with this distinction.
 If the database has triggers, since triggers are compiled code, all processes that use a database must have the same mode.

-The mode of a process is controlled by the environment variable ydb_chset.
+The mode of a process is controlled by the environment variable gtm_chset.
 If it is not set, or has a value other than "UTF-8", the process operates in M mode.
 Within a process the ISV $ZCHset can be used to test the mode.

 For a process to operate in UTF-8 mode requires: